halilozel1903/iOSProjects/README.md

 ## The goal of the project ⁉️

-I continue to explain the basic issues about Swift-5 in the previous project.
+I continue to explain the basic issues about Swift 5.5 in the previous project.
 It is a project created to reinforce what we learned and to develop different projects.

 ## Content of the Project 🎁
-It is a project that includes applications at different levels developed with Swift-5. <br>
+It is a project that includes applications at different levels developed with Swift 5.5 <br>

 ## Apps 📱